The RISC OS GUI

 They can also appear within some rather deep submenu structures:

 To select a triangular start cap in the above example, you can click Triangle or any submenu that follows.
-To set a custom width or height, mouse over the appropriate custom field (but do not click it), delete the existing text and enter a new value.
-You must then left or right click it or press enter to confirm.
+To set a custom width or height, position the mouse cursor over the appropriate custom field (but do not click it), delete the existing text (with backspace) and enter a new value.
+You must then left- or right-click it or press enter to confirm.
 Enter and left-click will set Triangle as the start cap style and close all the menus.
-Right-click will confirm the input – which is discarded if you simply focus another menu item – and leave the menus open.
+Right-click will confirm the input—which is discarded if you simply focus another menu item—and leave the menus open.
 This allows you to set both width and height without navigating the menu system twice.

 Along the same lines as above, some submenus exist solely to take text input.
 This need not be numeric; for example, it could be a command: